[2024 Graduates] [Shikoku Office] We tried office relocation work [Miyoshi City, Tokushima Prefecture]

 If you've read this article and are interested in Beyond Co., Ltd.'s Shikoku office, why not check out the website below?

-There are many delicious restaurants around the office, so every day is fun.
+There are many delicious restaurants around the office, so I enjoy my work every day.

 Thank you for reading!